dsc-umass/dsc-serverhosting-event/README.md

 There are 5 places you will insert some cool customization that we provide, but of course, this is your website and should play around the html code.
 Change some colors, fonts, or add text of your liking, change up some hex colors for fun.
 I don't know, this is your website!
 Go to line 10, 13, 45, 51, 58.

+## More Git

+With the website updates finalized, it's time to push upload our changes on GitHub.
+Here, we'll be learning some more important git essentials:
+- Branches
+- Commits
+- Remotes
+- PRs

+Git uses branches and commits to maintain different versions of code.
+Different branches can have linear or parallel version histories.
+Your default branch should be set to `master`, so let's create a new branch to contain your changes:
+`git checkout -b update-data`

+This creates a branch named `update-data`.
+You can verify this by running `git branch`, which lists all local branches.

+Now let's add our changes to the `update-data` branch.

+Git tracks changes on all existing files, which can be checked by `git status`.
+This command lists all changed and untracked files.
+In order to add your changes, we'll run

+`git add <file-name>`

+This stages this file in git, meaning that it's ready to be committed.
+If you want to add all files, you should run `git add .`, which stages all files in the current directory.
+We're ready to make your first commit:

+`git commit -m "<msg>"`

+Here, we're committing all our staged changes to git and the `-m` flag is used to add a custom message.

+Our changes our still local, so let's push them to remote:

+`git push origin update-data`

+Git can work with multiple remotes in a local repo but the default remote where it's cloned from is called `origin`.

+So good so far!
+All our changes should show up on our GitHub repository now.

+Let's navigate to our branch (`update-data`) on our repository.
+Here, you should see a button for `Pull Request` which will open a pull request from the current branch (source) to another (destination).
+A PR is git's way of letting developers compare, review and (if everything looks good) merge changes.
+Your PR should be targeted to `master` by default.
+Go ahead and fill in a relevant description.

+Once you've opened the PR, click on `Files Changed` to review your changes.
+If everything looks good, click merge, and all your in `update-data` will become a part of `master`.

+Congratulations!
+You've mastered the basics of git.

 ## Creating your server.